balancer/docs/docs/guides/aggregators/fee-discount.md

 - 1inch Labs Fusion resolver
 - CoW Protocol solvers

-The program aims to increase non-toxic flow through the protocol by enabling these approved entities to execute trades with an 80% discount on swap fees.
+The program aims to increase non-toxic flow through the protocol by enabling these approved entities to execute trades with an 50% discount on swap fees.
 With Balancer V3 now launched, there are no plans to expand this V2-specific program to additional integrators.

+### Discount Update

+Effective May 2025, the discount rate has been reduced from 80% to 50% to maximize benefits for both liquidity providers and aggregators/solvers.

 ## How It Works